microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-05.md

 ## Introduction

-Stuff and More Stuff Co. has is expanding their operations across the globe.
+Stuff and More Stuff Co. is expanding their operations across the globe.
 Since their user base is growing at a rapid pace in Europe, they would like to have their database and application available across both the US and Europe.

 ## Description